SumiTomohiko/android-fsyscall/doc/index.rst

 With this mechanism, you can use applications in a server as same as these in your Android tablet.
 For example, if you execute Python_ in a server, the Python process can read/write files in your tablet.
+As a result, the Python process can run scripts in your tablet.
 You will find that Python looks in your tablet.

 .. _Python: http://www.python.org/